Code-Institute-Submissions/milestone-project-117/README.md

 ## Deployment

-The project was deployed on Github Pages by choosing the masterbranch in the settings page within the repository.
+The project was deployed on Github Pages by choosing the master branch in the settings page within the repository.

 Link to the repository: https://github.com/davidlidebrandt/milestone-project-1 Link to the deployed project: https://davidlidebrandt.github.io/milestone-project-1/